 5. Now, where to buy Disneyland tickets at a discount?

-Yes, this is why you’re here.
-Now that you know what ticket type you need, you can take advantage of the below reliable methods for buying cheap tickets for Disneyland Park and Disney California Adventure Park below.
-But, first, we need to talk about what to be aware of before you buy.
+Now that you know what ticket type you need, you have one final decision.
+Which reliable method for buying cheap tickets for Disneyland Park and Disney California Adventure Park should you use?
+You’ll have that answer after reading through my options.

 There are helpful tips in this section, but you can jump to where to look for Disneyland tickets discounts.